tosih/helm-homebridge/README.md

 # helm-homebridge-k3s
-Helm with K3s using NFS storage
+Homebridge with K3s using NFS storage